An updated guide to cycle lighting regulations

 These optional lamps and reflectors do not have to comply with any standards, but it's illegal to use some designs of lamp or reflector that have specific other uses.
 You must not, for instance, show a red light at the front, or a white light to the rear, or fit triangular-shaped rear reflectors on anything other than a trailer.

 There is no question that the regulations with regards to bicycle lighting are confusing and it doesn't look as if this situation will change in the short term.
-However, as cyclists we should not be satisfied at just achieving the minimum requirements; the more lit we are and the better we can reflect other user's lights to make us more visible, then the safer we will be.
+We hope the above information helps, however.